-I want to share this free drawing software with you, so you can develop your computer abilities and have some artistic fun at the same time.
+Today I want to share some free drawing software with you, so you can develop your computer abilities and have some artistic fun at the same time.

 When you are learning to draw, it is fairly daunting when you come across the term "perspective" and what you need to know to portray it accurately.

 There are a lot of books about perspective but I haven't found the right one for me yet.

 So, if all else fails, we can always use grids to assist us along the way!

 I want to draw this pelican and I'd like to use a grid to help me.
 I really enjoy using them, it's quite good fun and the results can be outstanding.

 If you have a photo or picture saved to your computer that you wish to draw, "PhotoFiltre" is a free program that will place a grid over a picture for you.
 Then it's your choice, you can draw straight from the computer screen, or you can print the gridded picture.